HL7/fhircast-docs/input/pagecontent/3-6-3-diagnosticreport-update.md

 ##### DiagnosticReport-update Event Example

-The HUB SHALL distribute a corresponding event to all applications currently subscribed to the topic.
+The HUB SHALL distribute a corresponding event to all Subscribers.
 The Hub SHALL replace the `context.versionId` in the request with a new `context.versionId` generated and retained by the Hub.
-The prior version, `context.priorVersionId` of the context is also provided to ensure that an application is currently in sync with the latest context prior to applying the new changes.
-If the value of `context.priorVersionId` is not in agreement with the `context.versionId` last received by an application, it is recommended that the application issue a GET request to the Hub in order to retrieve the latest version of the context (note that the GET request returns the context, all existing content, and its `context.versionId`).
+The prior version, `context.priorVersionId` of the context is also provided to ensure that a Subscriber is currently in sync with the latest context prior to applying the new updates.
+If the value of `context.priorVersionId` is not in agreement with the `context.versionId` last received by a Subscriber, it is recommended that the Subscriber issue a GET request to the Hub in order to retrieve the latest version of the context (note that the GET request returns the context, all existing content, and the current `context.versionId`).

 ```json
 {